cerner/fhir.cerner.com/content/millennium/r4/medications/medication-request.md

 * Clinical Instruction: Is an extension on MedicationRequest.dosageInstruction with type of valueString.
 It represents instructions for an order that are intended for healthcare providers.
 URL for this extension is defined as: `https://fhir-ehr.cerner.com/r4/StructureDefinition/clinical-instruction`.

+* Pharmacy Verification Status: Is an extension on MedicationRequest.extension with type of CodeableConcept.
+It represents whether a MedicationRequest has been verified by a pharmacist.
+Supported values are Does not need pharmacy verification, Needs pharmacy verification or Rejected by pharmacy.
+  URL for this extension is defined as: `https://fhir-ehr.cerner.com/r4/StructureDefinition/pharmacy-verification-status`.

 ## Search

 Search for MedicationRequests that meet supplied query parameters: